MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

         // called when crash report sent successfully.
     },
     onSendingFailed: function (report) {
-        // called when crash report could not be sent.
+        // called when crash report couldn't be sent.
     }

     // Other callbacks must also be defined at the same time if used.